|Semester 1, 2020 On-campus Ipswich|

 Due to COVID-19 the requirements for S1 2020 are: The details regarding deferred/supplementary examinations will be communicated at a later date

 Any Deferred or Supplementary examinations for this course will be held during the next examination period.

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

-2. Referencing in assignments must comply with the APA referencing system.
-This system should be used by students to format details of the information sources they have cited in their work.
-The APA style to be used is defined by the USQ library's referencing guide.
-This guide can be found at http://www.usq.edu.au/library/referencing
+APA style Style is the referencing system required in this course.
+Students must should use the 6th or 7th edition of the APA style Style Manual to formatin their assignments to format details of the information sources they have cited in their work.
+The APA style Style to be used is defined by the USQ Library's referencing guide. http://www.usq.edu.au/library/referencing

 Reliable access to the internet is a requirement of this course as the course contains electronic assessment and submission elements.
 In order to avoid internet issues, on-campus students should attempt the Quiz in the student computer laboratories and upload their assignments electronically using the same computer laboratories.
 Online students who knowingly do not have reliable access to the internet should actively seek alternative internet access (e.g., Internet cafes, local libraries, or work places) for assessment submission and electronic assessment attempts.
 Online students are able to use the on-campus student computer laboratories once access has been enabled.
 To be granted access, online students need to contact ICT and ask to have a student account enabled so that they can work on-campus.